 Tyler joined Watsi on March 12th, 2013.
-Five years ago, Tyler became the 1215th member to automatically support a new Watsi patient every month.
-Since then, 5,257 more people have become monthly donors!
-Tyler's most recent donation traveled 8,700 miles to support Megan, a newborn baby from Tanzania, to fund hydrocephalus treatment.
+Six years ago, Tyler joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tyler's most recent donation traveled 8,500 miles to support Meshack, a young baby from Kenya, to fund life-changung treatment for hypospadias.

 Megan is a 3-month old baby girl from Tanzania, and the only child to her single mother.
 Megan was born with clubfoot and spina bifida, which contributed to her acquiring hydrocephalus.
 Megan’s father left their family when her mother was five months pregnant and they lost any contact with him.
 Megan's grandmother, who was also a single mom after her husband passed away at a young age, depends on selling second-hand clothes.
 Her income is very limited to be able to provide for her children and be able to afford school fees.
 Due to this, Megan's mother was not able to continue with her studies due to financial challenges and joined her mother in selling second hand clothes.
 Megan has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of her condition, Megan has been experiencing an increasing head circumference.
 Without treatment, Megan will experience severe physical and developmental delays.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,300 to cover the cost of surgery for Megan that will treat her hydrocephalus.
 The procedure is scheduled to take place on September 21st and will drain the excess fluid from Megan's brain.
 This will reduce intracranial pressure and greatly improve her quality of life.
 With proper treatment, Megan will hopefully develop into a strong, healthy young girl.
 Megan’s mother says, “I have no one to run to for help and support, all my relatives have told me they can no longer support us in any way and yet my daughter is suffering.
 Please help save my daughter.”